1978 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 1978-S DCAM Half Dollar – San Francisco Mint proof production

-The Philadelphia and Denver issues were struck for general circulation using standard business strike processes, while the San Francisco variety represents specially prepared proof coins with Deep Cameo contrast.
+The Philadelphia and Denver issues were struck for general circulation using standard business strike processes.
+The San Francisco variety represents specially prepared proof coins with Deep Cameo (DCAM) contrast — meaning the raised design elements are frosted white and the flat fields are mirror-bright.

 1978 No Mint Mark Half Dollar Value